FarronF/limerick-council-meetings/meetings/2018/06/28-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th May 2018.md

 14th May, 2018, enclosing Chief Executives Report in relation to the proposed construction of

 20 housing units at Glenview Drive, Hospital, Co.
+Limerick.
+---
-Limerick.--- 2
+2

 The Chief Executives Report set out details of the proposed development under a number of